bslassey/base-drafts/draft-ietf-quic-http.md

 In order to ensure that prioritization is processed in a consistent order PRIORITY frames MUST be sent on the control stream.
-A PRIORITY frame received on a request stream MUST be treated as a stream error of type HTTP_UNEXPECTED_FRAME.
+A PRIORITY frame received on any other stream MUST be treated as a stream error of type HTTP_UNEXPECTED_FRAME.